KhronosGroup/UnityGLTF/README.md

 ## Installation

-You can install this package from the Needle Package Registry with this one-click installer:
+You can install this package from the Needle Package Registry with a one-click installer:

 1. Download [UnityGLTF Package Installer](http://package-installer.glitch.me/v1/installer/Needle/org.khronos.unitygltf?registry=https://packages.needle.tools)
 2. Drop the downloaded .unitypackage into Unity and follow the steps.

-You can install this package from git, compatible with UPM (Unity Package Manager).
+You can also install this package from git, compatible with UPM (Unity Package Manager).
 1. Open `Window > Package Manager`
 2. Click <kbd>+</kbd>
 3. Select <kbd>Add Package from git URL</kbd>